Find Answers to All of Your Questions Here

 • How old does a person need to be to take the course?

-BRC1 – Learners must be enrolled in a Driver Education Theory class.
+BRC1 – Learners must be at least 15 1/2 and enrolled in a Driver Education Theory class.

 BRC2 – Participants must be 18 years or older.